AndrewRadev/ember_tools.vim/README.md

 export default Ember.Controller.extend(ControllerCommonMixin)
 ```

-Using `gf` on "../../mixins/controller-common" will work and send you to the right file, relative to the current one.
+Using `gf` on "../../mixins/controller-common" will send you to the right file, relative to the current one.

 ### :Extract